darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 The _optimize for_ parameter allows you to define an optimization strategy that attempts to increase the profile accuracy in some colors at the expense of others.
 The following options are available:

 - _none_: Don't use an explicit strategy but rely on the implicit stategy defined by the color checker manufacturer.
 For example, if the color checker has mostly low-saturation patches, the profile will be more accurate for less-saturated colors.
-- _neutral colors_: Give priority to greys and less-saturated colors.
+- _neutral colors_: Give priority to grays and less-saturated colors.
 This is useful for desperate cases involving cheap fluorescent and LED lightings, having low CRI.
 However, it may increase the error in highly-saturated colors more than without any profile.
 - _saturated colors_: Give priority to primary colors and highly-saturated colors.
 This is useful in product and commercial photography, to get brand colors right.
 - _skin and soil colors_, _foliage colors_, _sky and water colors_: Give priority to the chosen hue range.
 This is useful if the subject of your pictures is clearly defined and has a typical color.
 - _average delta E_: Attempt to make the color error uniform across the color range and minimize the average perceptual error.
 This is useful for generic profiles.